Losing It All...and Bouncing Back

 What to Do If You Lose It All

 Don't panic.
 First of all, take a breath.
 Panic clouds your judgment.
 And don't beat yourself up: No matter how careful, any traveler can get ripped off or lose a bag.
-I once met a family in Amsterdam who managed to lose all their bags between the airport and their first hotel, and they went on to have a very successful trip.
-A positive attitude can be a great asset.
+I once met a family in Amsterdam who managed to lose all their bags between the airport and their first hotel but went on to have a very successful trip.
+A positive attitude is a great asset.

 Ask for help.
 If you're in a country where little English is spoken, enlist the help of a local English speaker to assist you in making phone calls or explaining the situation to officials.
 Try your hotelier or someone at the tourist office: Even in the smallest towns, someone is likely to know at least a little English.
 Fellow travelers you've met and even family or friends back home can also be sources of help.

 For emergency help (for any reason — police, medical, and fire), dial 112 from any phone.
 This toll-free number is the European Union's version of 911.
-In many cases, operators are able to answer in English.
+In most cases, operators are able to answer in English.
+In the United Kingdom, dial 999 in an emergency.

 Gather critical information.
-In the best situation, you've got photocopies of your important documents on you.
-If you don't have your bank or embassy's contact information, look it up online (if Internet access is a problem, explain the situation to your hotelier or a staffer at the tourist office, and ask if you can use their office computer).
-Your hotelier or a tourist-office staffer should also be able to help you place necessary collect or toll-free calls.
-Retrieve information you've stored online, or solicit help from folks back home.
+In the best situation, you've got easy-to-access copies of important documents (either photocopies or electronic backups).
+If you don't have your bank or embassy's contact information, look it up.
+Your hotelier or a tourist-office staffer should be able to help you place necessary collect or toll-free calls.
+Retrieve information you've stored online or solicit help from folks back home.
 Be careful about emailing passport and credit-card numbers.
-If you need important documents, have them sent by fax to a trusted location.

 Replace your passport.
-This is top priority.
-Without a passport, you can't leave the country, and you'll find it difficult to check into a new hotel or receive wired funds.
-You'll need to go in person to the closest embassy or consulate (in the capital and sometimes major cities, too).
+This is your top priority.
+Without a passport, you can't leave the country, and you may have problems checking into a hotel or proving your identity.
+First, it's smart to report that your passport has been lost or stolen at travel.state.gov.
+To get a replacement, you'll need to go in person to the closest embassy or consulate (in the capital and sometimes major cities, too).

-Americans can find embassy and consulate information at travel.state.gov.
-Every US consulate operates an American Citizen Services (ACS) office, which aids Americans traveling abroad in coping with natural disasters, receiving money, and replacing passports (if calling from Europe, dial 00-1-202/501-4444; in the US, call 888/407-4747).
-A replacement passport costs $140 and can generally be issued within a few days, or faster if you make a good case that you need it right away.
+A replacement passport costs $130, plus a $35 acceptance fee.
 If you don't have the funds, the embassy will help you contact someone at home who can wire money directly to the embassy.
-If no one can wire the money, the embassy staff may waive the fee or give you a "repatriation loan" — just enough funds to cover the new passport and get you back home.
+If no one can wire money, the embassy may waive the fee or give you a "repatriation loan" — just enough funds to cover the new passport and get you back home.
+Embassies are typically able to issue replacement passports within a few days — though note that you won't be able to get a replacement passport on weekends or holidays except in the case of a life-or-death emergency.

-If you're Canadian, you'll need to report the loss or theft to the local police, as well as your nearest embassy or consulate.
+If you're Canadian, you'll need to report the loss or theft to the local police, as well as the nearest embassy or consulate.
 Canadian authorities will conduct an investigation into the circumstances, which may delay the processing of your request.
-You must complete an application form and a statutory declaration concerning the lost/stolen passport, supply two passport photos and documentary proof of Canadian citizenship, and pay a $190 CAD fee (for more information, go to canada.ca).
+You must complete an application form and a statutory declaration concerning the lost/stolen passport, supply two passport photos and documentary proof of Canadian citizenship, and pay the fees.

 Cancel debit and credit cards.
 Within two days, cancel your lost or stolen debit and credit cards (meeting this deadline limits your liability to $50) and order replacements.
-Visa, MasterCard, and American Express all have global customer-assistance centers, reachable by collect call from anywhere (see sidebar).
-You'll need to know the name of the bank that issued the card; the card type (classic, platinum, or whatever); the card number; the primary and secondary cardholders' names; the cardholder's name exactly as printed on the card; billing address; home phone number; circumstances of the loss or theft; and identification verification (your birth date, your mother's maiden name, or your Social Security number — memorize this; don't carry a copy).
+Most banks have mobile apps where you can report a loss; Visa, Mastercard, and American Express all have global customer-assistance centers, reachable by collect call from anywhere.
+You'll need to verify your identity (with some combination of your birthdate, your mother's maiden name, your Social Security number, or answers to security questions you've set up — memorize these, don't carry a copy), and you may be asked for the name of the bank that issued the card, card type (classic, platinum, or whatever), card number, primary and secondary cardholders' names, cardholder's name exactly as printed on the card, billing address, home phone number, and circumstances of the loss or theft.
 If you are the secondary cardholder, you'll also need to provide the primary cardholder's identification-verification details.

 Rearrange travel plans.
 Depending on how long it takes to get your passport replaced — and how far you have to travel to reach an embassy or consulate — you'll probably need to rearrange your travel plans.
-Call or email to cancel and reschedule hotels and flights as soon as possible to avoid losing deposits or paying change fees (explaining the situation may help).
+Cancel and reschedule hotels and flights as soon as possible to avoid losing deposits or paying change fees (explaining the situation may help).
 If you're stuck without cash or credit cards for a few days, see if your bank or a family member back home can pay for your hotel stay.
+If you have travel insurance, it may cover some costs; ask.

 Refill prescriptions.
-Bring in a copy of your prescription to a pharmacy — if you don't have it, try contacting your doctor's office by phone or email.
-They can usually fax or email a copy to you in Europe.
-Your optometrist can do the same for your prescription eyewear.
+Bring in a copy of your prescription to a pharmacy — if you don't have it, contact your doctor's office.
+They can usually email or fax a copy to you in Europe.
+Your optometrist can do the same for prescription eyewear.

-Replace a rental-car key.
+Replace your rental-car key.
 If you lose the key to your rental car, call the car-hire company with your rental agreement number and your exact location.
-Be prepared for considerable expense and a delay: You will be charged $200 or more for a replacement key, and you may need to wait 24 to 48 hours for delivery of new keys or even a different vehicle.
+Be prepared for considerable expense and a delay: You will be charged several hundred dollars for a replacement key, and you may need to wait 24 to 48 hours for delivery of new keys or even a different vehicle.